 If you are a kinship caregiver, it may have been a while since you have parented a child or cared for a child at this age.
 Relative caregivers are often placed into parenting situations for which they are not completely prepared.
 IFAPA is a resource for families in this situation.

 Become a Member of IFAPA

 Kinship families can become a member of IFAPA for free!
 To become a member, please call IFAPA at 800-277-8145 ext.
 1.

 Membership Benefits Include:

 - Free training opportunities for IFAPA's foster/adoptive/kinship parents

 - Free publications written for Iowa's foster/adoptive/kinship parents

 - Low-cost annual spring conference

-- Free News & Views newsletter mailed/e-mailed to parents quarterly
+- Free News & Views newsletter e-mailed to parents quarterly

 - Free Weekly Word newsletter e-mailed to parents on a weekly basis